dave-doty/aggie-unterprise/README.md

 print(table_diff)
 ```

-will print a text table in a format similar this:
+will print text tables in a format similar this:

 ```
 Totals for August